Searching for details:

 The NTS meeting chaired by the Deputy Designer General V. P. Legostaev was also attended by RKK Energia's President Vitaly Lopota and Deputy Designer General Nikolai Zelenshikov, the company said.
 According to the press-release, launches of both Node Module and preceding it MLM multi-purpose module were scheduled for 2012.

 In May 2012, Roskosmos placed a formal order for the production of a Soyuz-2-1b rocket to carry the UM module into orbit.
-By August of this year, a published NASA schedule of ISS missions showed the launch of the Progress M-UM (No. 303) vehicle with the Node Module on Nov.
+By August of that year, a published NASA schedule of ISS missions showed the launch of the Progress M-UM (No. 303) vehicle with the Node Module on Nov.
 15, 2014.
+However, in 2013, technical problems during the preparation of the MLM module for launch had a "domino effect" on all subsequent modules of the Russian segment, including the UM module.
+According to NASA, by the end of 2013, the launch of the UM module was expected no earlier than in May 2016.

 Known specifications of the Node Module (328):